mizosoft/methanol/docs/methanol_httpclient.md

 HttpClient prebuiltClient = ...
 var client = Methanol.newBuilder(prebuiltClient)
     .interceptor(...)
+    .

-    .userAgent("Will Smith")
+userAgent("Will Smith")
      ...
-    .build();
+         .

+build();

 ```

 !!! tip
 `Methanol` is an `HttpClient`.
 It implements the same API like `send` & `sendAsync`, which you can
 continue using as usual.

 !!! note
 Default properties don't override those the request already has.
 For instance, a client with a
 default `Accept: text/html` will not override a request's `Accept: application/json`.

 ### Transparent Compression

 If `autoAcceptEncoding` is enabled, the client complements requests with an `Accept-Encoding` header
 which accepts all supported encodings (i.e. available [`BodyDecoder`](decompression.md) providers).
 Additionally,
 the response is transparently decompressed according to its `Content-Encoding`.

 Since `deflate` & `gzip` are supported out of the box, they're always included in `Accept-Encoding`.
-For instance, if [brotli][methanol-brotli] is installed, requests will typically have: `Accept-Encoding: deflate, gzip, br`.
+For instance, if [brotli][methanol-brotli] is installed, requests will typically have:
+`Accept-Encoding: deflate, gzip, br`.
-If you want specific encodings to be applied, add `Accept-Encoding` as a default header or explicitly
+If you want specific encodings to be applied, add `Accept-Encoding` as a default header or
+explicitly
 set one in your request.

 === "Default Header"